Dominic Smith

 Publications

-Increases in national concentration have been a salient feature of industry dynamics in the U.S. and have contributed to concerns about increasing market power.
-Yet, local trends may be more informative about market power, particularly in the retail sector where consumers have traditionally shopped at nearby stores.
-We find that local concentration has increased almost in parallel with national concentration using novel Census data on product-level revenue for all U.S. retail stores between 1992 and 2012.
-The increases in concentration are broad based, affecting most markets, products, and retail industries.
-We show that the expansion of multi-market firms into new markets explains most of the increase in national retail concentration, with consolidation via increases in local market shares increasing in importance between 1997 and 2007, and single-market firms playing a negligible role.
-Finally, we find that increases in local concentration can explain one-quarter to one-third of the observed rise in retail gross margins.
+Increasing national concentration has contributed to market power concerns.
+Yet local trends are more informative about market power in retail, where consumers have traditionally shopped at nearby stores.
+Using novel product-level census data for all US retailers, we find that local and national concentration increased in parallel and affect most markets, products, and industries.
+The expansion of multimarket firms into new markets explains most of the increase in national concentration, with consolidation via increases in local market shares increasing in importance between 1997 and 2007.
+Increases in local concentration can explain one-quarter to one-third of the observed rise in retail gross margins.

 Unit Value Indexes for Exports - New Developments Using Administrative Trade Data.
 Journal of Official Statistics 2022